elastic/kibana/CONTRIBUTING.md

 yarn test:karma:debug # remove the debug flag to run them once and close
 ```

+### Running Functional Tests

+When executing `node scripts functional_tests_server`, the script will attempt to download a new ES snapshot.
+This is expected, as tests run their own ES instance to load and unload the data.
+However, if you wish to avoid that and already have ES snapshot locally, you can point the tests to use the local snapshot.
+Snapshot will be located in `.es/<latest_master_version>` of your Kibana directory.
+`TEST_ES_FROM=/path/to/my/kibana/.es/<lastest_master_version> node scripts/functional_tests_server.js` will start the functional tests server using the local snapshot.

 ### Automated Accessibility Testing

 To run the tests locally: